Bedrock-OSS/bedrock-wiki/docs/documentation/materials.md

 show_toc: false
 ---

-Materials are extremely usefull for
+Materials are extremely usefull for for making entities more unique.

-You can learn more about materials [here](/visuals/materials).
+You can learn more about creating materials [here](/visuals/materials).

-text

 ## List of Vanilla Materials